pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 ## How To

-Setting up bank transfer as a payment provider in pretix requires the following steps:
+Successfully using bank transfer as a payment provider in pretix requires the following steps:

  1. Setting up bank transfers by enabling the bank transfer plugin and adjusting the bank transfer settings
  2. Setting up automatic transaction import **or** regularly importing a digital bank statement